JGN1/ewd-api-labs-2023/README.md

 <br/>

 ### __Integration for Authentication__
 I wanted to minimise changes to get my React application to interact with my API for authentication .
-To achieve this I used a combination of total rewrite/replacement of `contexts\authProvider.jsx` file and two other files - `login.jsx` and `profileIcon/index.jsx`.
+To achieve this I used a combination of total rewrite/replacement of `contexts\authProvider.jsx` file, followed by alterations to two other files - `login.jsx` and `profileIcon/index.jsx`.

-Having code for both SUPABASE and my API in the one file would have been too cluttered, so I opted to rewrite content of the file on startup depending on the environment choosen.
+Having code for both SUPABASE and my API in the one file would have been too cluttered, so I opted to rewrite the content of the `contexts\authProvider.jsx` file on startup, with the content depending on the environment choosen.
 The `authProvider` file used for my API is similar to that used for the react app in the labs with some minor alterations to fit in with my React code.

 ~~~JavaScript
 import React, { useState, useContext, createContext } from "react";